rocheio/recipes/desserts/blueberry_cornbread_cobbler.md

 - Preheat oven to 400 degrees Fahrenheit
 - Prepare buttermilk:
     - Pour milk into glass or other container
-    - Stir in lemon juice (or white vinegar)
+    - Stir in lemon juice
     - Mixture will be ready in ten minutes
 - Mix together, in order, in medium bowl:
     - blueberries